1Conan/albion-online-api/README.md

 - Add filtering options for the contructor

-- Make it emit events that occured occurred after the module is loaded instead of emiting everything at start.
+- ~~Make it emit events that occured occurred after the module is loaded instead of emiting everything at start.
 (Should be easy.
-Just busy for now)
+Just busy for now)~~(Done)